 - People who have contracted smallpox initially develop such symptoms as fever, body aches, headache, chills, and, particularly, backache.
 Over half of people with smallpox experience chills and vomiting.
-About 15% become confused.
+Some become confused.

 - Early in the course of the disease, the rash and pus-filled sores can easily be mistaken for chickenpox.
 Lesions occur first in the mouth and spread to the face, then to the forearms and hands, and finally to the lower limbs and trunk.
 In contrast, rash from chickenpox progresses from the arms and legs to the trunk and rarely forms in the armpits, palms, soles, and elbow areas.

 Biological weapons include any organism (such as bacteria, viruses, or fungi) or toxin found in nature that can be used to kill or injure people.learn more >>

 A fever is a body temperature of 100.4 F or greater.
 A fever may be caused by a virus, bacteria, fungus, blood clot, tumor, drug, or the environment.
 Treatment ...learn more >>

 Fever is defined as a rectal temperature over 100.4 F or 38.0 C. Fever isn't life-threatening unless it is persistently high -- greater than 107 F rectal temper...learn more >>